arduino/docs-content/content/hardware/01.mkr/01.boards/mkr-wan-1310/tutorials/the-things-network/the-things-network.md

 In this tutorial, we have looked at how to connect our MKR WAN 1310 board to the The Things Network (TTN).
 We have retrieved the device EUI, used it to register the device in the TTN console, and programmed the board using the data provided by TTN.

-As long as we are in range of a TTN gateway, we can now send data over the LoRa® network which can be viewed from anywhere in the world (as long as we have an Internet connection).
+As long as we are in range of a TTN gateway, we can now send data over the LoRa®-based network which can be viewed from anywhere in the world (as long as we have an Internet connection).

+## Trademark Acknowledgments

+- **LoRa®** is a registered trademark of Semtech Corporation.